Wincioor11/TriangleInvadersGame/README.md

 # TriangleInvadersGame
-2D game made using :
+2D game connected with db, made using :
   - pygame
   - sqlite3